 Everyone remembers their summer road trips as a child.
-A time when facing backwards in the family station wagon was a summertime ritual.
-A trip complete with memories that comprised of natural wonders, historic sites, outdoor adventures and stops for milkshakes.
+A time when facing backward in the family station wagon was a summertime ritual.
+A road trip complete with memories that comprised of the natural wonders, historic sites, outdoor adventures and stops for milkshakes.

 Be sure to stop by welcome centers along each of the routes for distinctive keepsakes.
 These nostalgic, retro-style stickers depicting classic Wyoming attractions and towns will help commemorate the trip.

-For outdoor adventurists, the Rockies to Tetons route offers plenty of rock climbing and biking opportunities.
+For outdoor adventurists, the mountain ranges of the rocky mountains to the Grand Teton National Park route offer plenty of rock climbing, horseback riding, hot springs and biking opportunities.
 Originating in Cheyenne, this route boasts beautiful campgrounds and biking/hiking trails that can be found in both Curt Gowdy State Park and the Snowy Range Mountains.

 Visitors who are looking to start their trip from Salt Lake City should consider the Salt to Stone route.
-From Bear River State Park in Evanston and Fossil Butte National Monument near Kemmerer, to the fishing opportunities in Pinedale, this route is nothing short of the classic Western experience.
+From Bear River State Park in Evanston and Fossil Butte National Monument near Kemmerer to the fishing opportunities in Pinedale, this route is nothing short of the classic Western experience.

 For those visitors traveling from South Dakota, the Black to Yellow route is the ideal choice.
 Featuring an archaeological site detailing the late-prehistoric Plains, as well as the Historic Occidental Hotel and the Jim Gatchell Memorial Museum, this route is chock-full of one-of-a-kind historical attractions.